oda404/oXu/README.md

 # oXu!
-oXu! is an osu! clone written in C++.
+oXu! is an osu! client written in C++.
 The project is made mainly as a learning excersise. oXu! is still in a pre-alpha state and under heavy development.

 ## Features
 The game is missing a lot of features that are standard in osu!, so don't expect it to be playable.

 ## Playing oXu!
-<b>Keep in mind that the game was only tested on Linux, so Windows will probably not work.</b><br>
+<b>Keep in mind that the game was only tested on Linux.</b><br>
-The only way to play the game right now is to build it from source.
-To do that you will need to:
 ```console
 git clone --recursive https://github.com/oda404/oXu
 cd oXu